chrisjackson-pellicle/PAV/README.md

 ### Common Issues

 1. **Chloë not found**: Ensure Chloë is properly installed and accessible
-2. **MAFFT/TrimAl errors**: Check that external tools are installed and in PATH
+2. **MAFFT/TrimAl errors**: Check that external tools are installed and in your $PATH
 3. **BLAST+ not found**: Install BLAST+ (`blastn`, `makeblastdb`) and ensure they are in your $PATH
 4. **Metadata TSV columns**: Ensure the TSV has the required columns listed above
 5. **Memory issues**: Reduce `--pool` and `--threads` parameters
 6. **Custom reference folder not found**: Verify the path to your custom reference folder exists and contains GenBank files
 7. **Linearization gene not found**: If the specified linearization gene is not found in a genome, the original sequence will be used without linearization
-8. **Missing metadata values**: Rows with missing required fields will be skipped with warnings
-9. **Gzipped GenBank files**: PAV supports both compressed (.gz) and uncompressed GenBank files for the `check` subcommand
+8. **Gzipped GenBank files**: PAV supports both compressed (.gz) and uncompressed GenBank files as input for the `check` subcommand

 ## Support